CallumBeaney/blogge/content/blog/gawain.md

 What I want to emphasise is that it was not only the story itself that made the Pearl Poet significant when re-discovered in the 19th century; it was the technical proficiency with which it was written using the language of the time.

 'Bolne' means 'swell', emphasising something gradually growing from within and usually used to reference things like pride, pus-filled boils and sexual excitement.
 The original was _blossumez bolne to blowe_.
 Tolkien chooses "_blossoms burgeon and blow_".
 Burgeon is semantically closer, having also archaic meaning of "to bud" and a modern meaning of expanding rapidly (often regarding industry or business), but "burgeon" and "bolne" do not have the same auditory qualities; "bolne" and blowe" both contain a strong 'l' sound complimenting ***bl***_ossumez_, alliterating smoothly.
-The '**zh**' of bur**g**eon is harsher and lacks the same smoothness, for that Modern English lacks a suitable substitute!
+The '**zh**' of bur**g**eon is harsher and lacks the same smoothness, for that Modern English lacks a suitable substitute.

-For Armitage, the 'sh' in _shimmer_ & _show_ merges smoother; shame it is while fantastical an inferior image.
+For Armitage, the 'sh' in _shimmer_ & _show_ merges smoother - shame it is while fantastical an inferior image.
 The Pearl Poet writes on the changing of the seasons here in a grounded manner.
 In the poem, the passage of a whole year taking place in a single paragraph is contradistinguished with 6 prior describing the Green Knight's horse & clothing, and another ~6 of a supernatural event taking place.
 The Green Knight --a stand-in for Christian-shunned Paganism's Nature, witchcraft, and the base desires of man-- waits in winter to deal Gawain an ax-blow.
 That the season then changes so rapidly that it passes in a near-instance, and that the blossoms are described at the beginning and end of their brief life cycle in "bolne" and then "blowe", for me, is not just a narrative fast-forward, but a small but subtle way to point to life's fleetingness, particularly for our man Gawain's trepadation for fearsome circumstances anticipated a year after that supernatural event.
 In the original each aspect of meaning, poetry, and music are tightly interwoven.

 <br>